Invasion of Quebec (1775): Valcour Island

 General Horatio Gates was given command of the Continental Army's northern forces in early July.
 He promptly moved the bulk of the army to Ticonderoga, leaving a force of about 300 at Crown Point.
-The army was busied improving the defenses at Ticonderoga, while Arnold was given the task of building up the American fleet at Crown Point.
+The army was busied improving the defenses at Ticonderoga, while Arnold was tasked with building up the American fleet at Crown Point.
 Throughout the summer, reinforcements poured into Ticonderoga, until the army was estimated to be 10,000 strong.
 A smaller army of shipwrights labored at Skenesborough (present-day Whitehall) to build the ships needed to defend the lake.

 Carleton began to move on October 7.
-By the 9th, the British fleet was on Lake Champlain.
+By October 9, the British fleet was on Lake Champlain.
 In a naval action between Valcour Island and the western shore, beginning on October 11, the British inflicted heavy damage to Arnold's fleet, forcing him to withdraw to Crown Point.
 Feeling that Crown Point would be inadequate protection against a sustained British attack, he then withdrew to Ticonderoga.
 British forces occupied Crown Point on October 17.

 Carleton's troops remained at Crown Point for two weeks, with some troops advancing to within three miles of Ticonderoga, apparently in an attempt to draw Gates' army out.
 On November 2, they pulled out of Crown Point and withdrew to winter quarters in Quebec.